corrode/corrode.github.io/content/blog/hardening-rust/index.md

 Aim to finish in-flight requests, flush your buffers, and release resources cleanly before you exit.
 The pattern is: listen for shutdown signals, stop accepting new work, drain existing work, then exit.

-Framework like Axum have [built-in support for graceful shutdown](https://github.com/tokio-rs/axum/blob/main/examples/tls-graceful-shutdown/src/main.rs).
+Frameworks like Axum have [built-in support for graceful shutdown](https://github.com/tokio-rs/axum/blob/main/examples/tls-graceful-shutdown/src/main.rs).
 Use it!

 The key is handling signals like `SIGTERM` (sent by Kubernetes, systemd, or `docker stop`) and `SIGINT` (Ctrl+C).
 Here's a minimal example using [tokio-graceful-shutdown](https://crates.io/crates/tokio-graceful-shutdown), which is a crate that provides good signal handling without much boilerplate.